The Forest Path is a pleasant 4.5 km bushwalking trail in Royal National Park, following the Hacking River and looping around Forest Island.

 The Forest Path first opened in 1887 to allow for easy access to the forest trees.
 For decades, the trail was used to accommodate logging in the area.

 Public controversy and pressure ultimately led to the ban on logging in the 1920s.
-Logging only briefly returned during the Second World War, but luckily, the walking track has since only been used for recreational purposes.
+Logging only briefly returned during the Second World War, but luckily, the walking track has since been used only for recreational purposes.

 Start of the Walk